osuosl/timesync/source/api.rst

 POST Endpoints
 ~~~~~~~~~~~~~~

-POST /activities and POST /activities/:slug can be accessed by sitewide managers
+POST /activities and POST /activities/:slug can be accessed by sitewide managers.

-POST /projects is accessible to sitewide managers
+POST /projects is accessible to sitewide managers.

 POST /projects/:slug is accessible to the project's manager(s) and sitewide managers.
-In addition, note that project managers cannot promote another user to manager, nor demote
-other managers; only sitewide managers may.
-As well, note that while a project manager
-may in this way demote themselves or remove themselves from the project, a project is not
-allowed to have no managers.
+This includes the users list; a project or sitewide manager may promote or demote any user
+to any permission on the project, including demoting or removing themselves.

-POST /times is accessible to members of the project for which they intend to create a time
+POST /times is accessible to members of the project for which they intend to create a time.

-POST /times/:slug is accessible to the user who created the time originally
+POST /times/:slug is accessible to the user who created the time originally.

 DELETE Endpoints
 ~~~~~~~~~~~~~~~~

-DELETE /activities/:slug is accessible to sitewide managers
+DELETE /activities/:slug is accessible to sitewide managers.

-DELETE /projects/:slug is accessible to the project's manager(s) and sitewide managers
+DELETE /projects/:slug is accessible to the project's manager(s) and sitewide managers.

-DELETE /times/:uuid is accessible to the user who created the time and sitewide managers
+DELETE /times/:uuid is accessible to the user who created the time and sitewide managers.